The Benefits of Having a Healthy Relationship with Chocolate

 - Reduced quality of life

 A key in reversing the negative effects of these chocolate cravings is to stop making it taboo.
 You don’t have to feel guilty about craving a food, whether it’s chocolate or broccoli.
+In fact, labeling any food as completely off-limits usually results in increased cravings for that food and guilt when you eventually do eat it, the experts say.

-Vizthum suggests that you set the terms of your relationship with chocolate.
+Instead, try setting some terms of your relationship with chocolate.
 Savor it and enjoy it with purpose and intention, without the guilt.
 Don’t sit in front of the TV with your hand in a bottomless bowl of chocolate candies.
 Instead, be mindful of when and why you are eating it.
 For instance, if you enjoy a square of dark chocolate every day, and you have weekend plans at a restaurant with a world-famous chocolate dessert, you might want to skip your daily treat so you can indulge on the weekend.

 The Benefits of Having Your Chocolate and Eating It, Too